Nikita Kucherov Game Preview: Lightning vs. Penguins

 Kucherov Season Stats Insights

-- In 22 games this season, Kucherov has a plus-minus of +1, while averaging 20:31 on the ice per game.
+- In 25 games this season, Kucherov has averaged 20:40 on the ice, while putting up a plus-minus of -1.

-- In Kucherov's 22 games played this season he's scored in nine of them, but has yet to post a multi-goal effort.
+- In Kucherov's 25 games played this season he's scored in 10 of them, but has yet to post a multi-goal effort.

-- In 17 of 22 games this year, Kucherov has registered a point, and nine of those games included multiple points.
+- Kucherov has a point in 20 games this season (out of 25), including multiple points 11 times.

-- In 14 of 22 games this year, Kucherov has registered an assist, and in four of those matches recorded two or more.
+- Kucherov has an assist in 17 of 25 games played this season, including multiple assists five times.

-- Kucherov has an implied probability of 51.2% to go over his point total based on the odds.
+- The implied probability that Kucherov hits the over on his points over/under is 56.1%, based on the odds.

 Sign up for Underdog fantasy today.